yesplease/docs/docs/feed-creator/README.md

 But as far as the feed reader is concerned, it's just another feed that's being requested.

-## Getting started: Create a feed from a web page
+## Get started: Create a feed from a web page

 To use the feed creator you should have: